envoyproxy/gateway/site/content/en/latest/tasks/operations/k8s-deployment-mode.md

 --version {{< helm-version >}} -n product --create-namespace
 ```

-Lets create a `GatewayClass` linked to the product team's Envoy Gateway controller, and as well other resources linked to it, so the `backend` application operated by this team can be exposed to external clients.
+Let's create a `GatewayClass` linked to the product team's Envoy Gateway controller, and as well other resources linked to it, so the `backend` application operated by this team can be exposed to external clients.

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}